IrascibleBasil/pharis-mod-list/modlist.md

 - **Main File**
 	- [x] adamantium armor compatibility

-If you want to use the Siege at Firemoth official plugin use the one from **BCOM - Patches**.
+If you want to use the Siege at Firemoth official plugin use the one from **Beautiful Cities of Morrowind - Patches**.

 I wouldn't recommend Lefemm or Entertainers.
 Area Effect Arrows is replaced by Area Effect Arrows Integrated; Helm of Tohan and Master Index are replaced by Bethesda Official Plugins Naturalized.